solana-foundation/developer-content/content/guides/token-2022/non-transferable.md

   - /developers/guides/non-transferable-tokens
 ---

-The "soul-bound" token concept involves creating digital assets that are intrinsically linked to an individual.
 The `NonTransferable` extension makes it possible to create tokens that cannot be transferred.
+This enables the creation of "soul-bound" tokens, where digital assets are intrinsically linked to an individual.
 While tokens cannot be transferred, the owner can still burn tokens and close the Token Account.
 This prevents users from being "stuck" with an unwanted asset.